 Some business owners in Harvey received a letter that was dated for Sept.
 18 saying they needed to pay $10,000 as a security deposit towards the liquor excise tax that same day before City Hall closed, giving them just hours to come up with the money.

 The CDC says it has been made aware of 1,600 flights in which people symptomatic and infected with COVID flew between January and August of this year.

 An hours-long hostage situation was resolved without any serious injuries Thursday after a man refused to release his son and the boy’s mother from a motel in south suburban Dolton.

-A 72-year-old man was fatally shot Wednesday in Grand Crossing on the South Side.
+A man was shot at the 63rd Street Red Line station Thursday in Englewood on the South Side.